mohamedzeina/Akari/README.md

 Solving Akari using CSP

-Akari uses a rectangular grid of black cells and white cells.1 The player solves puzzles via placing light bulbs in the white boxes according to following rules:
+Akari uses a rectangular grid of black cells and white cells.

+The player solves
+puzzles via placing light bulbs in the white boxes according to following rules:
  Light bulbs are permitted to be placed at any white square.
 A numbered square indicates how many light bulbs are next to it, vertically and horizontally.